alzel/MPBIO-BBT015.github.io/gene_prediction_exercise.md

 Unarchive file:
 `gunzip GCA_000447455.1_Cand_albi_A123_V1/GCA_000447455.1_Cand_albi_A123_V1_genomic.fna.gz`

-### Step 2: Use prodigal to predict all open reading frames of protein coding genes
+### Step 2: Use Augustus to predict all open reading frames of protein coding genes

 For eukaryotes it might take considerable time to run, instead copy the file from the existing precomputed directory:
 `#augustus GCA_000447455.1_Cand_albi_A123_V1_genomic.fna --species=candida_albicans > GCA_000447455.1_Cand_albi_A123_V1_genomic.gff;
 cp  /home/ubuntu/gene_prediction/GCA_000447455.1_Cand_albi_A123_V1_genomic.gff .
 `

-Coun
+Extract proteins from the generated gff file using the following command:

+`getAnnoFasta.pl GCA_000447455.1_Cand_albi_A123_V1_genomic.gff`

+Analogously like with prokaryotes you can use `tRNAscan-SE` to find tRNAs in the Candida yeast genome.
+Please see command help to specify correct arguments.

+### Step 3: Use Uniprot/(Swiss-Prot) manually curated sequences to annotate identified proteins

+First dowload database of sequences from https://www.uniprot.org/downloads.
+The sequences were already downloaded for you, just simply use the following command to copy them to your working directory:

+`cp /home/ubuntu/gene_prediction/uniprot_sprot.fasta .`

+We will use `blastp` to blast your identified sequences to the database of Uniprot sequences, but before this we need to create a blast database (takes time to run).

+`#makeblastdb -in uniprot_sprot.fasta -dbtype prot -out uniprot_database` `#blastp -query GCA_000447455.1_Cand_albi_A123_V1_genomic.aa -db uniprot_database -outfmt 7 -out results &`
+`cp /home/ubuntu/gene_prediction/results .`